 The fixed asset auditing procedure is for those assets, which expected to last more than one year, such as land, buildings, and equipment.
 If you are not having updated record for your fixed assets.
+Fixed asset audit need to done once in a year.
 First of all ,fixed assets are the primary resource for the business.
 You need to get ready to pay thousands of dollars every year.
 In the meantime, it also increases the chance of misplacement, loss, and undocumented assets which affect the business.
 Additionally, the same will capture some of the important details like serial number, date of purchase.

 Benefits of Fixed asset Audit

 Fixed asset audit identifies the assets that the company and current status of the assets.
 Because fixed asset audit helps to prepare the accurate balance sheet.
 Hence it will ensure the regulatory compliance.
 In addition to these fixed asset audits provides better internal control.

 Fixed asset auditing procedure: 1.Records should contain information like Description of the asset, Classification, Location, Quantity, Original Cost, Date of Purchase, Details of revaluation, Rate of Depreciation, Accumulated Depreciation, Depreciation for the Current year and Particulars about scrap or sale

 Fixed asset auditing procedure: Accounting procedures

 The accounting procedure ensures the existence of assets in a company.
 Some common procedures were used to test the existence of different category assets while auditing.
 For example, buildings, equipment and other fixed assets existence will be tested through observation only.
 Probably this record is produced by the auditor while auditing.